MewPurPur/godsvg-website/src/articles/1.0-alpha11/article.md

 {% blogimg "focal_gradient.webp", "Image demonstrating a radial gradient with a focal point" %}

-When you press `Ctrl` while dragging a bezier curve handle, it will now align itself smoothly to the previous curve or line.
+When you press `Ctrl` while dragging a bezier curve handle, it will now align itself smoothly to an adjacent curve or line.
 This new utility was implemented by {% gh "Jordyfel" %}.
 Note that this currently doesn't work around the ends of subpaths.

 Godot Engine, the tool we use to make GodSVG, just had a new version that we've migrated to.
 This new version finally made it possible to address the blurriness of icons at high UI scales.